dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 • Carry liability insurance and bonding

-You will also need to look into any insurance and bonding required in the state you are operating.
+You’ll also need to look into any insurance and bonding required in the state where you operate.
+Take a look at our full guide on licensing your cleaning business.

-Step 5: Decide What Cleaning Equipment and Cleaning Supplies To Purchase
+Step 5: Decide What Cleaning Equipment and Supplies to Purchase

 Your supplies depend on the services you offer — eco-friendly cleaning, carpet cleaning, residential, or commercial work all require different tools.